-Touch ID enables a much higher level of security for your app by verifying that the user is, in fact, the device owner.
+Touch ID enables a much higher level of security for your app by using biometric identification to verify that the user is, in fact, the device owner.
 When this feature is enabled in the SDK, sessions are encrypted using the following methods:

-- If Touch ID is supported by the device and a fingerprint has been registered - Touch ID is used.
+- If Touch ID is supported by the device and a fingerprint has been registered - Touch ID biometric identification is used.

 - If Touch ID is supported by the device but fingerprints haven't been registered - the device passcode is used.

 - If the device doesn't have a passcode or the device uses iOS 7, standard keychain encryption is used.

 To enable Touch ID, add the following parameters to your .plist:

 GigyaTouchIDMessage = "<custom Touch ID message>" (default = "Please authenticate to proceed”).

 To prevent the client side warning message "This app was designed to support Touch ID.
 It has not been updated for Face ID." for users with a Face ID compatible device (ex. iPhoneX), you must also include the following key/value to your info.plist file: